Description of the county in 1885

 Many references to places and persons in Wigtownshire are to be found in the searchable Records of the Parliaments of Scotland to 1707.

-Records of the former burghs are held at Stranraer Museum, and the National Archives of Scotland, Edinburgh.
+Records of the former burghs are held at Stranraer Museum, and the National Records of Scotland, Edinburgh.
 Details will be found on the parish pages.

 The Dumfries & Galloway Council website has further information concerning present-day local government - including Registration, Archives, Cemeteries, etc.

 The relief of paupers after 1845 was carried out by the Parochial Board and later by the Parish Council.
-Their records are at the National Archives of Scotland, Edinburgh.
+Their records are at the National Records of Scotland, Edinburgh.